commercial conveyor dishwasher

 56 Degrees + The Strongest Soap

-We know from studying COVID-19's relatives that water temperatures of above 56 degrees C are best able to break the virus down.
-Meanwhile: the stronger the soap, the more effective it will be against all kinds of bacteria and viruses.
+We know from studying virus relatives that water temperatures of above 56 degrees C are best able to break viruses down.
+Meanwhile, the stronger the soap, the more effective it will be against all kinds of bacteria and viruses.

-Combining this knowledge of what will certainly get rid of the bug with our knowledge of what it is safe to use on certain surfaces, we can figure out the ideal cleaning solutions for your floors, prep-counters and cookware.
+Combining this knowledge of what will certainly get rid of the bug with our knowledge of what is safe to use on certain surfaces, we can figure out the ideal cleaning solutions for your floors, prep counters and cookware.

-For your floors and your toilets it may be easy to work out: using a strong disinfectant and close-to-boiling water is usually a good bet for getting the grime off of those kitchen tiles, and they will do their bit to clear your utilities of COVID-19.
+For your floors and your toilets, it may be easy to work out: using a strong disinfectant and close-to-boiling water is usually a good bet for getting the grime off of those kitchen tiles, and they will do their bit to clear your utilities of viruses.

-But high temperatures and high-strength disinfectant are not fit for all uses - so, sometimes we just need to get as close to the ideal as we can, while keeping safe.
+But high temperatures and high-strength disinfectants are not fit for all uses - so, sometimes, we just need to get as close to the ideal as we can while keeping safe.

-And you certainly shouldn't swap out your standard dish-soap for industrial-strength-cleaning-solutions.
+And you certainly shouldn't swap out your standard dish soap for industrial-strength-cleaning solutions.
 Stick with what you know in terms of soap.
-But, certainly think about the other element of keeping clean during a time of COVID-19: temperature.
+But, certainly think about the other element of keeping clean during a time of viruses: temperature.

-56 degrees C is certainly too hot to handle and so, if you are still handwashing those plates, dishes, knives and forks, it may be time to look at upgrading - both to protect your customers and to keep them feeling safe as they lap up the products of your cook and dinnerware.
-Get a machine capable of handling the heat:
+56 degrees C is certainly too hot to handle, so if you are still handwashing those plates, dishes, knives and forks, it may be time to look at upgrading - both to protect your customers and to keep them feeling safe as they lap up the products of your cook and dinnerware.
+Get a machine capable of handling the heat.

 Invest in a Quality Ware-Washer